qbio-gsk/qbio-gsk/2018/lab8/readme.md

 [HOMER](http://homer.ucsd.edu/homer/motif/) is a very popular software to run motif analysis for genomic regions of interest, for example, for ChIP-seq peaks.

 A script `run-homer.sh` runs a perl script wrapper `findMotifsGenome.pl` of HOMER for our Foxp3 peaks.
 The results are stored in `motifs/homer-output`.

+The HTML document with *de novo* discovered motifs and their best matches to the database motifs is in `motifs/homer-output/homerResults.html`, can be opened in your browser.
 Interestingly, the top three most significant motifs for our Foxp3 data are ETS family motif, RUNX family motif, and Forkhead family motif, as expected and previously reported from Foxp3 ChIP-seq.

+The HTML document with the known motifs from the database searched over the input genomic regions is in file `motifs/homer-output/knownResults.html`.